What is a digital nomad?

-I like to plan a bulk of my work that gets done offline.
-This is where location independence thinking can save you from being a slave to your connected devices.
+I like to plan the bulk of my work to do offline.
+This is where location-independent thinking can save you from being a slave to your connected devices.

-If you’re inside a new culture and spend a long period of time alone.
-You have the option to learn how to connect with locals.
-I visited to Latin America to learn Spanish at a school in Guatemala.
+If you’re inside a new culture and spend a long period of time alone, you have the option to learn how to connect with locals and even learn the language.

-If a digital nomad has no interest in learning the local language, it’s like removing themselves the culture.
-Especially If you consider how much more you can learn just by knowing a few local phrases, but it’s not a necessity to be a digital nomad.
+Especially if you consider how much more you can learn just by knowing a few local phrases, but it’s not a necessity to be a digital nomad.

 A tall order for most.
-Remember digital nomads still have businesses to run and there are daily sacrifices that have to made.
+Remember, digital nomads still have businesses to run, and there are daily sacrifices that have to be made.

 If you can’t distinguish between the two, it may just catch up with you.
 You could begin to feel like a slave to your laptop or smartphone.

 But there is still one thing that they all have in common.
 Digital nomads have the skills and ability to sustain an income online.